qw4990/index_advisor/README.md

 Some explanations:

-- We'll integrate this tool into our cloud platform in the future to make it more convenient to use.
+- We'll integrate this tool into our cloud platform in the future to make it more convenient to use on cloud.
+- This tool considers secondary indexes with 1, 2 and 3 columns.
-- This tool can work for both a new system (no indexes) and an existing system.
+- This tool can work for both new systems (no indexes) and existing systems.
+For existing systems, it will not recommend indexes that already exist.
+- Usually, this tool takes a few minutes to finish the recommendation.
 - There is another alternative tool called [index-insight](https://docs.pingcap.com/tidbcloud/index-insight) that works as a diagnostic tool for index recommendation in TiDB Clinic, here are the differences:
   - [index-insight](https://docs.pingcap.com/tidbcloud/index-insight) is only for cloud, while this tool can work for both on-premise and cloud.
   - [index-insight](https://docs.pingcap.com/tidbcloud/index-insight) can only recommend indexes for a single query, while this tool can recommend indexes for a